 Frequently Asked Questions About Panorama™

-Find answers to the most common questions regarding the Panorama™ prenatal test below.
+Find answers to the most common questions regarding the Panorama™ prenatal screening test below.

 During pregnancy, some of the DNA from the baby crosses into mom’s bloodstream.
 DNA is organized in structures known as chromosomes, which carry the baby's genetic information.
 Natera™ has a laboratory test called Panorama™ that uses a blood sample from the mother that analyzes the baby’s DNA for certain chromosome conditions that could affect the baby’s health.

 The Panorama screening test is a non-invasive prenatal test (NIPT).
 This means that the Panorama test is safe for you and your baby.
 To have the test done, your doctor just draws a sample of blood from your arm.
 Fathers have the option of sending in a cheek swab sample with your blood.
 Including the father’s sample may improve the chance of obtaining results of the test in certain circumstances, but does not impact accuracy.

-The Panorama test looks for certain chromosome conditions in the baby.
+Panorama screens for certain chromosome conditions in the baby.
 Humans have 23 pairs of chromosomes for a total of 46 — two copies of each set.
 The first 22 pairs are numbered 1 through 22.
 The last pair determines sex.
 Girls have two X chromosomes, and boys have one X and one Y chromosome.
 Health and development problems occur when there are extra or missing chromosomes.

 - A trisomy occurs when there is an extra copy of any one chromosome — 3 copies instead of 2.

 - A monosomy occurs when there is a missing copy of any one chromosome — 1 copy instead of 2.

-The Panorama test can detect more chromosome conditions than most of the other non-invasive tests.
+The Panorama test screens for more chromosome conditions than most of the other non-invasive tests.
 Natera is actively in the process of adding more conditions to the list.
 Currently, the Panorama test screens for: